wer153/Mastermind-react-/README.md

 ### `React, html, css`

+# Mastermind?

-# Mastermind is a well-known boardgame abroad.
+Mastermind is a well-known boardgame abroad.

-# If you are unfamiliar with rule check this out!
+If you are unfamiliar with rule check this out!

 https://magisterrex.files.wordpress.com/2014/07/mastermindrules.pdf